Felic92/DataCleaning_Project/README.md

 * ???
 * Profit

+Once the script has finished running you will have a file "tidyData.txt" written to your working directory and the intermediate dataset still in your R workspace

-Once the script has finished running you can use the following command to read the tidyDataset back into R:
+You can use the following command to read the tidyDataset back into R:

 `tidyData <- read.table("./tidyDataset.txt",header = TRUE)`